 The green wall was well maintained through the 1980s, as this photography clearly shows.

 In 2010 Brighton held its first Marathon, which finishes near a statue of local boy Steve Ovett on Madeira Drive.

 Recent developments on Madeira Drive have continued the tradition of providing fun and enjoyment for visitors, and include Yellowave Beach Sports venue, Jungle Rumble Adventure Golf, Sea Lanes pop up, and the Brighton Zip which replaced the Brighton Eye in 2016.

 An open air swimming pool is proposed, and the Volks Railway has been enhanced with new workshops, station and impressive visitor centre.

 Brighton & Hove Building Green has been working with the Council and other partners including Portslade Green Gym to restore the green wall at Duke’s Mound.
 The vision is to restore it to its former extent, and recently great strides have been taken with the rescue and replanting of some old Japanese Spindle trees from above the Concorde 2.

 Building Green welcome the statement from Leader Warren Morgan that …

 “Importantly, we are looking for ways to preserve the unique and historic Green Wall which predates the Terraces themselves, building around it just as the Terraces were, allowing the Green Wall to breathe and grow.”

-In July 2017, Brighton & Hove City Council launched a crowdfunding appeal for the restoration of Madeira Terraces.
-This calls for anyone who can help to restore, revitalise, rejuvenate or otherwise re-up Maddy to get involved.
+In July 2017, Brighton & Hove City Council launched a successful crowdfunding appeal for the restoration of Madeira Terraces.
+Further bids for funding from Heritage Lottery Fund and elsewhere are underway.